 Design/methodology/approach – This study used mixed methods combining quantitative and qualitative research approaches to collect and analyse data to triangulate findings.

 Findings – The results of the study indicate that companies are intending to change to new management accounting practices while looking for ways to improve cost identification and measurement of environment and social impacts.

 Research limitations/implications – This study is limited to Australian non-service manufacturing companies.
 As a SMAS is a newholistic management accounting approach, it provides companies with a way to create economic, environmental, and social value both immediately and in the future.

 Originality/value – This study designs a SMAS conceptual model to contribute to the literature.
 By having a SMAS, companies could create more accurate cost information while fully costing products to effectively enhance management decisions on cost savings and greenhouse gas emission reductions.

 |Item Type:||Article (Commonwealth Reporting Category C)|

-|Additional Information:||Permanent restricted access to Published version due to publisher copyright policy.|
+|Additional Information (displayed to public):||Permanent restricted access to Published version due to publisher copyright policy.|

 |Uncontrolled Keywords:||activity based costing (ABC); environmental management accounting; EMA; social management accounting; SMA; sustainability management accounting system; SMAS; environmental cost; social cost; Australia; activity based costs; management accounting|

 |Fields of Research (FoR):||15 Commerce, Management, Tourism and Services > 1501 Accounting, Auditing and Accountability > 150106 Sustainability Accounting and Reporting|